greeve/eportfolio/04_competency_b.md

 Information organizations in today's society require employees to keep pace with the evolving work skills and requirements.

-Progessional associations connect information professionals to a network of skills, best practices, and resources that assist them in accomplishing their work responsibilities and meet the needs of their communities.
+Progessional associations connect information professionals to a network of other professionals in the same domain of work.

+Through these associations information professionals receive skills, best practices, and resources to accomplish their work responsibilities and meet the needs of their communities.
-- professional associations, IR systems, and strategic planning

-- Start with what you understand the competency to mean - define the competency.
-Be careful to thoroughly address each part of the competency.
-Explain why it is important to the profession as a whole.
-Use the rubrics -these are your guidelines to writing a successful statement of competency.
-- Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.
-- Now present and discuss each piece of evidence you selected - say why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.
-- Close by discussing how you are able (know how to, or can) apply or transfer your skills and knowledge in the future to different [work] situations or environments.
-- You must include a minimum of one piece of evidence for each competency; however, submitting two or three pieces of evidence is preferred.
-The final decision rests with your e-Portfolio advisor whether more will be required.
-See Examples of Evidentiary Items for more specifics about evidence.
-Note: Your evidence should be in its own section either as attachments or URLS.

-- INFO 200
-- INFO 204
+Strategic planning is another part of an organization's setting that influences the work and focus of information professionals within the organization.

+An organization's mission, vision, and values create a framework that information professionals work within and use to help meet the needs of those they serve.

 ## References

+About ARL (2013).
+In Association of Research Libraries website.
+Retrieved from <http://www.arl.org/about>

+Association of Research Libraries (2012). *ARL Strategic Plan 2010-2012*.
+Retrieved from <http://www.arl.org/storage/documents/publications/strategic-plan-2010-2012.pdf>

+Bates, M. J. (2015).
+The information professions: knowledge, memory, heritage. *Information Research*, *20*(1), paper 655.
+Retrieved from <http://InformationR.net/ir/20-1/paper655.html>

+Focus Areas for ARL (2013).
+In Association of Research Libraries website.
+Retrieved from <http://www.arl.org/focus-areas>

 Harter, Stephen.
 1986.
 Online Information Retrieval.
 Orlando, FL: Academic Press.

+Huffman, J. (2004).
+Why environmental scanning works except when you need it. *Business Horizons*, *47*(3), 39-48.
+Retrieved from <http://www.journals.elsevier.com/business-horizons/>